Green Finance and Carbon Emissions: A Nonlinear and Interaction Analysis Using Bayesian Additive Regression Trees: Data

 In addition, carbon emissions are also influenced by a range of socioeconomic and environmental factors.
-Building on the existing literature from section \ref{sec:literature review}, this study incorporates several variables into the model to better capture the potential relationships among key predictors.
-These include level of economic development, industrial structure, research and development (R\&D) intensity, urbanization level, population density, foreign direct investment, degree of government intervention, environmental regulation intensity.
+Building on the existing literature from Section \ref{sec:literature review}, this study incorporates several variables into the model to better capture the potential relationships among key predictors.
+These include the level of economic development, industrial structure, research and development (R\&D) intensity, urbanization level, population density, foreign direct investment, degree of government intervention, environmental regulation intensity.

 In light of empirical studies that have confirmed the significant regional heterogeneity in the impact of green finance on carbon emissions, this study further divides the provinces into eastern, central, and western regions based on the traditional regional classification method, and incorporates this classification as a categorical variable in the model.